These are often called “clip on dentures”

 The problem implantologists will have is that they don’t understand the traditional techniques you need to make great dentures.
 The techniques are very unforgiving, so if you make a small mistake, it can have big consequences on the outcome.
 This is why we have experts from both fields that work amazingly as a team.

 You can expect to eat most things with implant retained dentures, but some things are unrealistic, such as biting directly into an apple.
-If you apply very hard pressure on the front teeth, the dentures can be dislodged, so at our practice in Sutton, we would recommend you do most chewing with your back teeth.
+If you apply very hard pressure on the front teeth, the dentures can be dislodged, so at our practice, we would recommend you do most chewing with your back teeth.
 You should expect to get slight movement out of the dentures as you are chewing, but in contrast to dentures without implants, implant retained dentures are extremely secure.

 If you are keen to improve the stability of your dentures, book a free consultation and we would be happy to explain the different options in more detail.